What causes fear of flying?

 Always remember that if you need medical help, you can speak with a qualified professional who will listen to you, understand your fears, and help you overcome them.

-Fear of flying is a real problem that can ground even the most confident of people.
-Aviophobia isn’t an imaginary thing, it’s something that hits at an emotional level, tapping into the ways our brains are wired.
+Fear of flying is a real problem that can (quite literally) ground even the most confident of people.
+Aviophobia affects us on an emotional level and it taps directly into the ways our brains are wired.

 Fear is one of our oldest and most powerful emotional states.
 It evolved to keep us alive and it still wants to keep us that way.